phocks/devblog/content/2023-11-12-a-static-site-with-zola.md

 +++
-title = "I made a Rust generated static site blog (and so can you)!" date = 2023-11-13 draft = true
+title = "A static site with Zola" date = 2023-11-13 draft = true